 One skein will be included in each kit.

-Plum Dandy is just a bit darker and a bit bluer -- think of a ripe Italian plum.
+Plum Dandy is just a dark blue-purple -- think of a ripe Italian plum.
 Yum!